Michael A. Scaperlanda

 - Link: Course Syllabi and Handouts

-- Blogs: Mirror of Justice and ImmigrationProf (open in new windows)
+- Blogs: Mirror of Justice (opens in new window)

 - Scholarship: For information about Professor Scaperlanda's scholarship, view his Selected Works page.

 After graduating from the University of Texas School of Law with High Honors in 1984, Professor Scaperlanda spent one year clerking for the Chief Justice of the Texas Supreme Court and four years practicing law in Washington, D.C. and Austin, Texas.
-Since joining the University of Oklahoma College of Law faculty in 1989, he has served as Special Assistant to University President, Faculty Fellow in the Norman Campus Provost's office, Associate Dean for Research, and as Chair of numerous committees including the University's Campus Tenure Committee, the College's elected executive committee, the College's Appointments Committee, the Law Library Director Search Committee, and the College's Self-Study Committee.
+Since joining the University of Oklahoma College of Law faculty in 1989, he has served as Special Assistant to the University President, Faculty Fellow in the Norman Campus Provost's office, Associate Dean for Research, and as Chair of numerous committees including the University's Campus Tenure Committee, the College's elected executive committee, the College's Appointments Committee, the Law Library Director Search Committee, and the College's Self-Study Committee.
 Additionally, he has twice coordinated the University's self-study process, leading the University through continuing accreditation with the Higher Learning Commission of the North Central Association of Colleges and Schools.

 At OU, Professor Scaperlanda teaches Constitutional Law, Immigration Law, a Jurisprudence seminar, and Professional Responsibility.